uberfastman/fantasy-football-metrics-weekly-report/README.md

     3. Depending on what web browser (Firefox, Chrome, Edge, Brave, etc.) you are using, the process for viewing your session cookies in the web inspector will be different.
 I recommend Googling *"how to inspect element in [browser]"* (for your specific browser) to learn how to use that browser's web inspector.

-    4. Copy the file `EXAMPLE-private.json` (located in the `auth/espn/` directory), and rename the file copy `private.json` by running the below command in your commmand line shell:
+    4. Copy the file `EXAMPLE-private.json` (located in the `auth/espn/` directory), and rename the file copy `private.json` by running the below command in your command line shell:

         * **macOS**/**Linux**: `cp auth/espn/EXAMPLE-private.json private.json auth/espn/private.json`